micro-manager/micro-manager/doc/how-to-build.md

 JDK 25 this emits deprecation warnings for `-source`/`-target 8`, not errors).
 Building and running with JDK 11 through JDK 25 has been verified to work.

-On JDK 17 and above, the launch scripts must pass `--add-opens` flags for a few packages that Micro-Manager accesses reflectively, or you will see errors like `Unable to make field int java.awt.Color.value accessible: module java.desktop does not "opens java.awt" to unnamed module @38a8f1a9`.
+On JDK 17 and above, the launch scripts must pass a couple of `--add-opens` flags for packages that Micro-Manager accesses reflectively, or you will see errors like `Unable to make field ... accessible: module java.desktop does not "opens ..." to unnamed module`.
 The shipped launchers (`buildscripts/launchers/*.in`, `bindist/x64/ImageJ.cfg`, `bindist/MacOSX/ImageJ.app/Contents/Info.plist`, `docker/micromanager.sh`) already include the required flags:

 ```
---add-opens=java.desktop/java.awt=ALL-UNNAMED
---add-opens=java.desktop/java.awt.color=ALL-UNNAMED
 --add-opens=java.desktop/sun.awt=ALL-UNNAMED
 --enable-native-access=ALL-UNNAMED
 ```

 If you build or launch Micro-Manager outside of these scripts, add the same flags yourself.
+(Earlier versions of these scripts also carried `--add-opens=java.desktop/java.awt=ALL-UNNAMED` and `.../java.awt.color=ALL-UNNAMED`, needed because `Color` fields were serialized via Gson's reflective fallback; `ChannelSpec`/`SequenceSettings` now use a dedicated `ColorGsonAdapter` instead, so those two are no longer needed.)

+On Linux/X11, Java's HiDPI auto-detection is unreliable (unlike Windows and macOS).
+If the UI appears too small, set `MM_UI_SCALE` (e.g. `MM_UI_SCALE=2`) before launching one of the Unix launcher scripts or the Docker image; it's passed through as `-Dsun.java2d.uiScale`.
+The Unix launchers also switch away from `GTKLookAndFeel` to `NimbusLookAndFeel` automatically, since GTK's L&F largely ignores the color overrides Micro-Manager's night-mode theme depends on.

 On macOS, install a Temurin or Zulu JDK (11 or later; 17+ also works given the flags above), and set `JAVA_HOME`: